Joseph Samuels

 Joseph Samuels was an American musician and bandleader, who is today virtually only known through his recordings.

 The mysterious Joseph Samuels

 Practically nothing seems to be known about Joseph Samuels as a person, and the dates of his birth and death have long remained unknown to jazz historians.
 An article published in the May 1919 issue of The Tatler indicates he was born in Tennessee, studied under Campanari at the College of Music of Cincinnati, and was concert master for Henry W. Savage.
 His name indicates that he, as well as many other musicians of the New York City scene at the time, may have been of Jewish origin.
 He was mainly a reed player (playing clarinet, alto saxophone, and bass saxophone), but also played violin and made records as a soloist on the latter instrument accompanied by pianist Frank Banta.

+Joseph Wilson Samuels was born on March 5, 1881, in Jackson, TN, the seventh child of Julian Samuels (Germany) and Jennette Eileu (Germany).
+His studies with Leandro Campanari (violin) at the Cincinnati College of Music must have taken place between 1890 and 1896.
+He married Belle Wolf on 12 Dec 1909 in New York City.
+The 1910, 1920, 1930, and 1940 census list Joseph and Belle living in Brooklyn, NY.
+His occupations are "musician in vaudeville" (1910), "theatrical musical director" (1917/18 draft card), "musician" (1920), "musician in an orchestra" (1930), and employee of the Kollsman Instrument Co. in New York (1942 draft card).
+In 1940, Joseph and Belle were living with Belle's sister, Carrie Messinger, in Flatbush.
+The 1940 census also adds that in 1935 Joseph lived in Texarkana, Texas(!), and that Joseph once completed two years of college.
+Joseph Wilson Samuels died on 19 July 1953 in Brooklyn, Kings County, New York.
+All documentation can be found on Ancestry.com.

 Recording career

 What is known beyond doubt about Samuels is that he was an extremely prolific musician during the years 1919 to 1925, at least on records.
 In his work The American Dance Band Discography 1917-1942 noted discographer Brian Rust devotes 19 pages to the nearly 400 recordings made by Samuels and his dance orchestra.

 Samuels' recording debut seems to have been with Pathé in January 1919.
 After this he went on to record for several other companies, beginning with Emerson, Grey Gull, and Arto in 1920, continuing with Edison in 1921 and with Gennett, Federal, and Banner in 1922.

 From 1923 onwards, the last of these labels - as well as associated labels such as Regal, Oriole and Domino - became the dominating recipient of Samuels' services.
 As usually on these low-budget labels, the recordings were issued under an array of bewildering pseudonyms such as "Majestic Dance Orchestra", "Hollywood Dance Orchestra" and "Missouri Jazz Band".